 Pink Zebra Aluminum Folding Rollator Walker

-Best For: Portability
+Best For: Style

 Our lightest rollator at only 11 pounds, the Pink Zebra Aluminum Folding Rollator Walker folds flat and even has a carry strap to make transportation even easier.
 It also includes a makeup mirror and foldable cup holder.
 The 6-inch wheels are good for a variety of terrain and the eye-catching pink and zebra stripe coloring make it anything but boring.